Adams1991/fx_converter/README.md

 I have also input a method for changing the settings for the URL and XML attributes.
 This was to hopefully make the library more flexible for the different XML source in production.

+I really hope this library is up to scratch and would love feedback on what I could have improved on.

 Version Stuff
 * Ruby version - 2.3
 * Rails versions - 5.1